dart-lang/site-www/src/codelabs/async-await/index.md

 * Where to find more information for the `async/await` material covered in this codelab.

+## Key terms
+This section provides definitions for the key terms that appear throughout this codelab.
+The first section lists key terms that are generally used in asynchronous programming.
+The second section defines keywords and terminology for writing asynchronous programs in Dart.

+### Asynchronous programming

+**synchronous operation**
+A synchronous operation blocks other operations from executing until it completes.

+**synchronous function**
+A synchronous function only performs synchronous operations.

+**asynchronous operation**
+Once initiated, an asynchronous operation allows other operations to execute before it completes.

+**asynchronous function**
+An asynchronous function performs asynchronous operations.

+### Asynchronous programming in Dart
+**Future**
+"Future" refers to the Dart [Future](https://api.dartlang.org/stable/dart-async/Future-class.html) class.

+**future**
+"future" refers to an instance of the Dart Future class.

+__`async`__
+Use the `async` keyword to define an asynchronous function.
+To use the `async` keyword you must add it to a function definition just before the function's body.
+Once you define an `async` function, you invoke it by prefixing it with the `await` keyword.

+**async function**
+A Dart async function is a function labeled with the `async` keyword.

+__`await`__
+Before invoking an `async` function, you must use the `await` keyword.
+This syntax allows the caller to access the completed value of the future.

 ## Why asynchronous code matters

-Asynchronous operations let your program complete other work while waiting for an operation to finish.
-Some common processes that require asynchronous operations include:
+Asynchronous operations let your program complete work while waiting for another operation to finish.
+Some common processes that use asynchronous operations include:

 * Fetching data over a network.